Generalized kernel distance covariance in high dimensions: non-null CLTs and power universality: Non-null central limit theorems

-The following non-null central limit theorem is the first main result of this paper; its proof can be found in Section \ref{sec:proof_clts}. \begin{theorem} Suppose that the spectrum of $\Sigma$ is contained in $[1/M,M]$ for some $M>1$.
-Then there exists some $C=C(M)>0$ such that
+The following non-null central limit theorem is the first main result of this paper; its proof can be found in Section \ref{sec:proof_clts}. \begin{theorem} Suppose that Assumption \ref{assump:sepa} holds, and that the spectrum of $\Sigma$ is contained in $[1/M,M]$ for some $M>1$.
+Then there exists some $C=C(M,Z_1)>0$ such that

 Here $\sigma_n(X,Y)$ can be either $\var^{1/2}(\dcov_\ast^2(\bm{X},\bm{Y}))$ or $\bar{\sigma}_n(X,Y)$, where

 with